TonichaB/cleaning-blog/README.md

 ## Agile Methodology

-epics & user stories registered using GitHub Issues. project board used to monitor progress.
+The blog site has been developed following the Agile Methodology.
+I have used [GitHub Issues](https://github.com/TonichaB/cleaning-blog/issues) to register the Epics and User Stories implementation.
+As each user story has been completed it has progressed in the Project Board from To Do, In Progress, Testing/Documentation and Done collumn lists. epics & user stories registered using GitHub Issues. project board used to monitor progress.<br>

+In addition, I have taken into account the MoSCoW Prioritization method to further organise each user story using the labels feature on GitHub.
+The labels used for this project can be found [here](https://github.com/TonichaB/cleaning-blog/labels).

 **Sprints**

+To track the completion of the project and ensure tasks and user stories are completed in a structured timeframe I have utilised the GitHub Milestones feature to create 4 Sprints to seperate the project tasks. <br>

+The Sprints can be viewed [here](https://github.com/TonichaB/cleaning-blog/milestones).

 ## Features